tobocode/Omneko/README.md

 Luckily, the user can manually approve apps to handle certain links.
 To do that, after installing the app, you need to navigate to `Settings > Apps > Omneko > Open by default > Links to open in this app` and add all links which you want the app to handle.
 Now, clicking on any approved links should open the app instead of your default web browser.

+As some apps seem to not like opening links in their dedicated apps, you can use Androids sharing functionality as an alternative and share a link with the app.
+This will play the video in the same way as clicking on the link would.